Pelicans vs. 76ers Prediction & Picks - November 29

 Pelicans Performance Insights

-- This year, the Pelicans rank 14th in the league in assists, dishing out 25.9 per game.
+- This season the Pelicans are ranked 14th in the league in assists at 25.9 per game.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.